The Complete Deegam® Machin Handbook

 - Almost 500 Mb of data and images

 - In colour and printable

-- Constantly updated
+- Constantly updated (five times a year)

 - Suitable for Windows PC and Mac

 ’.
 It explains in depth every aspect of design, development and production of Machin and country pictorial definitives.
 It includes unique methods designed to enable unknown Machins to be identified.
-Thirteen chapters and sixteen appendixes culminate in a catalogue of Machin stamps.
+Fourteen chapters and fourteen appendixes culminate in a catalogue of Machin stamps.
 This is divided into three levels to suit beginners, intermediate collectors and specialists.
 Each level forms part of the unique numbering system which never changes no matter what new values or variations are issued.
 Every value has its own section, making it very easy to find the stamp you are looking for.

-A free professional writing up service is provided on the disc by more than 15,000 Deegam Profiles.
+A free professional writing up service is provided with the Handbook by more than 15,000 Deegam® Profiles.
 All the files are illustrated in colour and are printable.
 They are in Adobe Acrobat PDF (portable document file) format and can be viewed with Adobe Reader.
-The CD is absolutely loaded with navigable features, making it very easy to browse.
-Full details of how to get the best out of the CD are explained and illustrated in the Tutorial file on the disc.
-The CD is updated every 2-3 months with Deegam Reports which are free to registered owners.
-Every CD is burned to order so yours is always up-to-date when you buy it.
+The Handbook, all of which is contained in the deegam folder, should be saved direct to the main drive (usually ‘C’), making browsing the Handbook content faster and ensuring that the cross-file links work correctly.
+Full details of how to get the best out of the PDF files are explained and illustrated in the Tutorial file.
+The Handbook is updated every 2-3 months with Deegam® Reports which are free to registered owners for a period of five years

 The DGR Archive